ldebs/ArtNet2DMX/README.md

 1. Clone or download this repository to your development environment.
 2. Open the project in PlatformIO.
-3. Customize the settings in the `settings.h` file to match your setup.
+3. Customize the settings in the `lib/Settings/settings.h` file to match your setup.
 4. Upload the firmware to your ESP8266 using PlatformIO.

 ## Initial Configuration